Updated: May 22

 But I hadn’t realised how many ways

 we can try to help or why it matters so much that we do.
-Bee supremo Ian Campbell is a local hero for his many years of bee support (he's chair of Newcastle & District Beekeepers Association, celebrating its 100th anniversary in 2022).
-Here are headlines from our chat – you can find out more about all of this at BEEFEST on Sunday 22 May 10-4pm (info below and here).
+Bee supremo Ian Campbell shared these nuggets, based on his many years of bee support (he's chair of Newcastle & District Beekeepers Association, celebrating its centenary in 2022).

 AS CONSUMERS - Did you know?